We usually have biases about where our brands came from, and who can blame shooters?

 The CenterPoint is budget-friendly and reliable enough to be a featured scope line in Walmart.

-Are All Crosman Products Made in China?
+Are All Crosman Corporation Products Made in China?

 Though CenterPoint scopes are manufactured in a Chinese optical factory, they still have the standards of the USA company.